256wangliu/pooled-mapping/README.md

 ```

-## Finding canidates by filtering samples based on allele frequency:
+## Finding canidates by filtering samples based on allele frequency

 We knew *DisA* was recessive so we setup simple heuristic filters.
 This was done with a provided script "filter-recessive.pl."